xesco/castools/docs/CASFILE.md

 ### 2.3 BASIC and BINARY Files

-BASIC and BINARY files have a fixed, predictable structure.
-Unlike ASCII files which can span multiple blocks, these files always consist of exactly two blocks: one file header block and one data block.

-**Structure:**

 Both file types follow this pattern:
 - **Block 1:** File header block (type marker + filename)